What is a Non-Competition Agreement?

 HOW WE CAN HELP

-When determining whether to and how to fight a restrictive covenant, you must carefully assess the language used to determine what form of restrictive covenant it actually is, and whether it has any chance of being enforced.
+When determining whether to and how to fight a restrictive covenant, you must carefully assess the language used to determine what form of the restrictive covenant it actually is, and whether it has any chance of being enforced.
 The law around this area, although it may be easy to state, it is often very complex and difficult to apply.
-It is highly advisable to become well informed and get some good legal advice.
+It is highly advisable to become well-informed and get some good legal advice

 If you are an employee who is facing a non-competition clause/ restrictive covenant that your employer wants you to agree to, or if you are a former employee who is now being threatened by your former employer because you have taken up a similar job and are alleged to be in breach of the non-competition clause, Murray Ralston can help.